xrdocs/design/_blogs/peering-fabric-test.md

 ### PFS to Core

-The PFS nodes will participate in the global Core control plane and act as the gateway between the peering fabric and the rest of the SP network.
+The PFS nodes will participate in the global Core control plane and act as the gateway between the Peering Fabric and the rest of the SP network.
 In order to create a more scalable and programmatic fabric, it is prescribed to use Segment Routing across the core infrastructure.
-IS-IS is the preferred protocol for transmitting SR SID information from the peering fabric to the rest of the core network and beyond.
+IS-IS is the preferred protocol for transmitting SR SID information from the Peering Fabric to the rest of the core network and beyond.
 In deployments where it may be difficult to transition quickly to an all-SR infrastructure, the PFS nodes will also support OSPF and RSVP-TE for interconnection to the core.
-The PFS acts as an ABR or ASBR between the peering fabric and the larger metro or backbone core network.
+The PFS acts as an ABR or ASBR between the Peering Fabric and the larger metro or backbone core network.

 ## SR Peer Traffic Engineering